 MOD

-[ANNEX 2 TO RESOLUTION 71 (Rev. Bucharest, 2022)
+[ANNEX 2 TO RESOLUTION 71 (Rev. Doha, 2026)

 To assess the internal and external factors that may influence the development and implementation of the ITU’s Strategic and Financial Plans for 2028–2031, a SWOT analysis is used.
 This tool examines: